amalgam8/amalgam8/README.md

 ### Building a Docker Image

-The Amalgam8 registry may be built by simply typing `make build docker` with the [Docker daemon](https://docs.docker.com/installation/) (v1.10.x) running.
+The Amalgam8 Service Registry can be built by simply typing `make build docker` with the [Docker daemon](https://docs.docker.com/installation/) (v1.10.x) running.

-This will produce an image tagged `registry:0.1` which you may run as described below.
+This produces an image tagged `registry:0.1` that you can run.

 ### Standalone

-The Amalgam8 registry may also be run outside of a docker container as a Go binary.
+The Amalgam8 Service Registry can also be run outside of a docker container as a Go binary.
 This is not recommended for production, but it can be useful for development or easier integration with your local Go tools.